 Check for cracks in the caulk that connects the outside walls and floors.
 Remember that you may only accomplish this if the floor is made of a hard material like tile, concrete, or wood, and the baseboard trim or wall can be safely caulked to it.
 Because of this, it is recommended that certain fixes be made during refurbishment.

 When replacing the baseboard or quarter-round trim, you can caulk the gap between the wall and the floor, which the trim will hide.
-Caulking the baseboard or a quarter-round trip to the floor requires taping off a narrow floor section with masking tape.
+Caulking the baseboard or making a quarter-round trip to the floor requires taping off a narrow floor section with masking tape.
 Along the wall-floor junction to be caulked, 3 mm (1/8 in.) is a decent distance from the wall.
 If you want a neatly caulked junction, remove the tape when you’re done caulking.

 The penetrations of wires into the wall behind electric baseboard heaters should be inspected and sealed.
 A contractor’s visit to turn off the electricity and temporarily remove the baseboard heaters is necessary for this.
-Electric wire for the heater is often routed via an opening in an outside wall.
+The electric wire for the heater is often routed via an opening in an outside wall.
 Depending on the hole’s size, you may either foam it or caulk it.
-A good time to clean the space behind the baseboard or the baseboard heating components by sweeping or vacuuming any dust or debris that may have accumulated there.
+A good time to clean the space behind the baseboard or the baseboard heating components is by sweeping or vacuuming any dust or debris that may have accumulated there.
 As a result, heat transmission will be enhanced.

 Make your own decorative plates for electrical outlets and switches.

 Find the main breaker box in your home and disconnect the electricity to the outlets you will be working on.
-Specifically for outlets and switches on outside walls, you should invest in CSA-approved air sealing gaskets and install them below the cover plates.
-You may get air sealing gaskets that the CSA has authorized for use under electrical cover plates at any hardware shop.
+Specifically for outlets and switches on outside walls, you should invest in CSA-approved air-sealing gaskets and install them below the cover plates.
+You may get air-sealing gaskets that the CSA has authorized for use under electrical cover plates at any hardware shop.

 Child safety plugs can be used to seal up electrical outlets to prevent drafts from seeping in.